AndreMariaDev/kubernetes-gitlab-cicd/README.md

 Search in google: integrate kubernetes cluster with gitlab (https://docs.gitlab.com/ee/user/clusters/agent/) To connect a Kubernetes cluster to GitLab, you must first install an agent in your cluster. (https://docs.gitlab.com/ee/user/clusters/agent/install/index.html)

-* In the repository, in the default branch, create an agent configuration file at:
+* In the repository `"k8s-Connection"`, in the default branch, create an agent configuration file at:

 `.gitlab/agents/<agent-name>/config.yaml`